This post contains affiliate links. Please read our disclosure policy.

 - Preheat oven to 350 degrees.

-- Drizzle over fish filets, fold foil to make a pouch.
+- Place the fish filets on the foil, fold foil to make a pouch.

 - Bake at 350 degrees 15 minutes, until fish is opaque.